OCFL/extensions/README.md

 ### Layout

 Community extensions MUST be written as GitHub flavored markdown files in the `docs` directory of this repository.
 The filename of an extension is based on its *Registered Name* with a `.md` extension.

 Extensions are numbered sequentially, and the *Registered Name* of an extension is prefixed with this 4-digit, zero-padded decimal number.
 The *Registered Name* should be descriptive, use hyphens to separate words, and have a maximum of 250 characters in total.

-New extensions MUST use the next available prefix number that's available at the time of merging.
+New extensions should use `NNNN` as a place-holder for the next available prefix number at the time of merging.
+New extension pull-requests should not update the index document (`docs/index.md`), this will be done post-approval.

 Extensions are intended to be mostly static once published.
 Substantial revisions of content beyond simple fixes warrants publishing a new extension, and marking the old extension obsolete by updating the *Obsoletes/Obsoleted by* sections in each extension respectively.